 Hypothyroidism is typically diagnosed by a combination of blood tests (including TSH, Free T4, Free T3, reverse T3 and thyroid antibodies), clinical examination and evaluation of symptoms.
-The clinical exam looks for slowed growth, slowed reflexes, slowed heart rate, enlarged neck, puffiness in the face, swelling in hands and feet sensitivity to cold and other clinical signs of hypothyroidism.
+The clinical exam looks for slowed growth, slowed reflexes, slowed heart rate, enlarged neck, puffiness in the face, swelling in hands and feet sensitivity to cold among other clinical signs.

-Although Jett's thyroid results showed numbers in the hypothyroid range, his endocrinologist said he was fine and didn't need to be seen for three months.
+Although Jett's first thyroid results (at age 3.5 months old) showed numbers in the hypothyroid range, his endocrinologist said he was fine and didn't need to be seen for three months.
 He said high TSH is "normal in people with Down syndrome."
 Yes, and since people with DS have hypothyroidism, that makes sense.
 But it doesn't make sense to use that as an excuse to not treat them!!
 It's like saying people with diabetes have high blood sugar so it's normal for them and we should leave it untreated....